 Do you know the difference between contingency reserves and operating funds?

-Operating funds are monies that our real estate brokerage uses to pay for our business.
+Operating funds are funds that our real estate brokerage uses to pay for our business.
 Operating funds are our money.
-Above all, escrow funds are different.
+On the other hand, escrow funds are different.
 Escrow funds are monies that Nesbitt Realty is holding on behalf of tenants, landlords, buyers and sellers.
 Escrow funds are not our money, but they are monies that we are trusted to safeguard.
 At any given time, Nesbitt Realty has hundreds of thousands of dollars in escrow accounts.

 Contingency reserve is a special type of escrow.